EscVM/RPS_with_Edge_TPU/README.md

 - [opencv-python](https://pypi.org/project/opencv-python/). **N.B.** We installed OpenCV4.0 on the Dev Board using [this](https://medium.com/@balaji_85683/installing-opencv-4-0-on-google-coral-dev-board-5c3a69d7f52f) guide as reference.
 - numpy
 - [TensorFlow Lite Interpreter](https://www.tensorflow.org/lite/guide/python).
 If you're using the Coral USB Accelerator with the Raspberry 3 B+ or 4 download ARM32.
-**N.B.** If you are using the Dev Board the Interpreter and also the TFLite Converter are already installed.
+**N.B.** If you are using the Dev Board, both the Interpreter and the EdgeTPU Compiler are already installed during OS flashing.

 # 2.0 Run the Interpreter